MMath Mathematics

 Medical Statistics (20 credits)

-This class will introduce the theory of Newtonian fluids and its application to flow problems and the dynamics of waves on water and in other contexts.
+This module will introduce the theory of Newtonian fluids and its application to flow problems and the dynamics of waves on water and in other contexts.

-This class will introduce students to a range of modern statistical methods and practices used in industry, commerce and research, and to develop skills in their application and presentation.
+This module will introduce you to a range of modern statistical methods and practices used in industry, commerce and research, and to develop skills in their application and presentation.

 The marine population modelling element will introduce the use of difference models to represent population processes through applications to fisheries, and the use of coupled ODE system to represent ecosystems.
 Practical work will include example class case studies that'll explore a real-world application of an ecosystem model.

-This class will expose you to a number of diverse topics in a range of applied mathematics.
+This module will expose you to a number of diverse topics in a range of applied mathematics.

-This class will expose you to a number of diverse topics in modern numerical analysis, explaining how key theoretical and practical ideas underpin computational methods in science, engineering and technology.
+This module will expose you to a number of diverse topics in modern numerical analysis, explaining how key theoretical and practical ideas underpin computational methods in science, engineering and technology.

-This class will make you aware of modern mathematical and statistical methods used to address real life research problems in the biological and ecological problems.
+This module will make you aware of modern mathematical and statistical methods used to address real life research problems in the biological and ecological problems.
 In particular to bring together theoretical principles, computational practices and statistical data to construct models that describe the growth of populations and the spread of infectious diseases.
-To show students that these models an form the basis for decision making.
-The class will be based on the research interests and expertise of the Department (please note not all of the syllabus topics will be taught in a particular year).
+You will learn that these models can form the basis for decision making.
+The module will be based on the research interests and expertise of the Department (please note not all of the syllabus topics will be taught in a particular year).

 Learning & teaching